dotnet/templating/README.md

 This repository is the home for the .NET Core Template Engine.
 It contains the brains for `dotnet new`.
 When `dotnet new` is invoked, it will call the Template Engine to create the artifacts on disk.
 Template Engine is a library for manipulating streams, including operations to replace values, include/exclude regions and process `if`, `else if`, `else` and `end if` style statements.

-Check out the [samples repo](https://github.com/dotnet/dotnet-template-samples) to see how to do many of the things you may want to do with your templates.
+# Template Samples

+We have created a [dotnet template samples repo](https://github.com/dotnet/dotnet-template-samples), which shows how you can use the Template Engine to create new templates.
+The samples are setup to be stand alone for specific examples.
+If you are in need of a sample, and it doesn't exist please [create an issue](https://github.com/dotnet/dotnet-template-samples/issues/new) in the samples repo.

 # Info for `dotnet new` users